The planar limit of the $\mathcal{N} = 2$ $\mathbf{E}$-theory: numerical calculations and the large $\lambda$ expansion: Introduction and summary of results

 The structure of the paper is as follows.
 In Section~\ref{sec:N2summary} we summarize some relevant facts about correlation functions in the $\mathbf{E}$ theory and their calculations by supersymmetric localization techniques.
 In Section~\ref{sec:Deltakinteq}, we develop a method involving integral equations to calculate $\Delta_k(\lambda)$.
 We solve the resulting integral equation numerically to calculate $\Delta_k(\lambda)$ accurately for many values of $\lambda$ and we use these results to conjecture analytic expressions for the large $\lambda$ behaviour of $\Delta_k(\lambda)$.
 In Section~\ref{sec:FreeEnergy}, we rewrite the free energy $\cal{F}$ as a Fredholm determinant and explain how to calculate it numerically for many values of $\lambda$.
 We again use these numerical results to conjecture the large $\lambda$ behaviour of $\cal{F}$ and therefore for $\delta_k(\lambda)$ and $\Delta q(\lambda)$.
 In Section~\ref{sec:Threeptfc}, we show how to use these results to determine the large $\lambda$ behaviour of three point extremal correlators.
 We conclude in Section~\ref{sec:Discussion} with a short discussion on some open questions for future research.
 The four appendices contain some details on our numerical algorithm as well as an illustrative example of an analytic approach to the calculation of $\Delta_k$ which we believe is wrong for subtle reasons.

-\textit{Note added:} While we were finalizing the manuscript \cite{Beccaria:2022ypy} appeared which has overlap with the results presented in Section~\ref{sec:FreeEnergy} below.
-The results in \cite{Beccaria:2022ypy} were derived by different methods but seem to agree with ours.
+\textit{Note added:} While we were finalizing the first version of this manuscript \cite{Beccaria:2022ypy} appeared which has overlap with some of the results presented in Section~\ref{sec:Deltakinteq} and Section~\ref{sec:FreeEnergy} below.
+The results in \cite{Beccaria:2022ypy} were derived by different methods but agree with ours.
+We have added some comments in the second version of this manuscript in order to facilitate comparison with the results of \cite{Beccaria:2022ypy}.